FelipeHal/FelipeHal/README.md

 ## Hi there!
 I'm Luiz Felipe Fonseca 👋

-- 🔭 I’m a Biologist who has found a new passion in programming, and is currently looking forward to enter this new area as a developer!
+I’m a Biologist who has found a new passion in programming, and is currently looking forward to enter this new area as a developer!

+- I'm a student at <a href="https://www.alura.com.br" target="_blank">Alura Cursos Online</a>.
 - 🌱 I'm currently learning Angular, C# and .Net Core.